ashishsingh8298/textUtils/README.md

-## This website is developed using React js and has been deployed at https://fancy-chaja-d700be.netlify.app/
+This website is developed using React js and has been deployed at https://textutils365.netlify.app/

-# textUtils is a utility website developed for help removing extra space, capitalizing etc.
+# TextUtils is a utility which can be used to manipulate your text in the way you want.